nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 then they know (and the client UI can confirm with a toast message) that their cache was already healthy and fully in agreement with the server.

-This provides a cheap, scalable way to _prove_ to the end-user's client that it has all of the data the server has and none of it has been accidentally lost during the occasionally error-prone shuffle of ongoing data along the incremental `/sync` pipeline.
+This provides a fast, reliable way to _prove_ to the end-user's client that it has all the data the server has, and that none of it has been accidentally lost during the potentially error-prone shuffle of ongoing data down and along the incremental `/sync` pipeline.

 ---